Interview with John Whitworth

 Description

 John Leslie Whitworth was born in Sutton Coldfield.
-Signed up for the Royal Air Force in 1940, finally being called up for service in 1941, before starting his training at the Initial Training Wing in Torquay, followed by more training at RAF Sywell in Northamptonshire.
-John was posted to RAF Moreton on the Marsh, which was a feeder station for the Wellington bomber crews, and he tells of meeting a lifelong friend called Brian Hurd, who was his navigator.
-John reminisces of his overseas posting to Egypt, to 37 Squadron at Abu Suweir, and flying over Gibraltar where he describes his first sighting of flak.
-John tells of his sadness of the death of his close friend, and also of his crash into the desert, after the Wellington he was piloting lost a propeller, his journey across the desert, and his subsequent rescue.
-Retells the story of a South African Air Force Boston which crashed into parked aircraft at Abu Suier in August 1942.
-Tells of his posting to a Wellington Instruction Unit, his training at RAF North Luffenham, and his love of golf.
-In September 1944, John volunteered to go back on operations, and was assigned to 142 Squadron flying Mosquitos working with the Pathfinder force, before being transferred to 162 Squadron, before finally being posted to ferrying Mosquitos to India.
+He signed up for the Royal Air Force in 1940, finally being called up for service in 1941, before starting his training at the Initial Training Wing in Torquay, followed by more training at RAF Sywell in Northamptonshire.
+John was posted to RAF Moreton-on-the-Marsh, which was a feeder station for the Wellington bomber crews, and he tells of meeting a lifelong friend, Brian Hurd, who was his navigator.
+John recalls his overseas posting to Egypt, to 37 Squadron at Abu Suweir, and flying over Gibraltar, where he describes his first sighting of flak.
+John tells of his sadness of the death of his close friend, and of his crash into the desert, after the Wellington he was piloting lost a propeller.
+He describes his journey across the desert, and his subsequent rescue.
+He tells the story of a South African Air Force Boston which crashed into parked aircraft at Abu Suier in August 1942.
+John also tells of his posting to a Wellington Instruction Unit, his training at RAF North Luffenham, and his love of golf.
+In September 1944, John volunteered to go back on operations, and was assigned to 142 Squadron flying Mosquitos working with the Pathfinder force, before being transferred to 162 Squadron, then, finally, being posted to ferrying Mosquitos to India.
 John completed two full tours with Bomber Command and was into his third when the Second World War ended.
-After the war, John became involved in his brother-in-law’s Engineering Manufacturing business, which he took over when his brother in law died.
+After the war, John became involved in his brother-in-law’s engineering manufacturing business, which he took over when his brother-in-law died.

 Creator